 - Recommendations of helpful resources to learn how to use the product bought, among other helpful topics.

 - Links to your return policy, contact form, etc.

 A campaign focused on turning unengaged or inactive customers back into active customers.
-This is where you can use the “warm vs. cold” segmentation shown before.
-The emails usually sent in this campaigns include:
+This campaign is also known as a “win back” campaign.
+This is where you can use the “warm vs. cold” segmentation explained before.
+The emails usually sent in these campaigns include:

 - Sharing relevant information about the product bought.

 - Sending entertaining and inspiring content, like user-generated content, blog posts, etc.